checkly/terraform-provider-checkly/docs/resources/check_group.md

 page_title: "checkly_check_group Resource - terraform-provider-checkly"
 subcategory: ""
 description: |-
-  Check Groups feature allows you to group together a set of related checks, which can also share default settings for various attributes.
+  Check groups allow  you to group together a set of related checks, which can also share default settings for various attributes.
 ---

 # checkly_check_group (Resource)

-Check Groups feature allows you to group together a set of related checks, which can also share default settings for various attributes.
+Check groups allow  you to group together a set of related checks, which can also share default settings for various attributes.

 ## Example Usage